CozmycDev/ProjectKorraScrolls/README.md

   alreadyUnlocked: "&cYou already know this ability!"
   abilityBound: "&7Unbind this ability with &8[&b/b clear %ability% %slot%&8]"
   slotAlreadyBound: "&7Bind it to an available slot with &8[&b/b bind %ability%&8]"
+  maxReadsReached: "&cYou've reached the maximum number of reads for &e%ability%&c!"

   # Scroll give/receive messages
   scrollGiven: "&aGiven &e%amount% &a%ability%&a scroll(s) to &e%player%&a!"